Blosc/python-blosc/README.rst

 regular-spaced values, etc.

-python-blosc a Python package that wraps Blosc.  python-blosc supports Python 2.7 and 3.4 or higher versions.
+python-blosc a Python package that wraps Blosc.  python-blosc supports Python 3.6 or higher versions.

 Code of Conduct